Andrew Barclay Spurling: American Civil War

-When the civil war began Spurling, who had long supported anti-slavery, enlisted in the Union Army.
+When the Civil War began, Spurling, who had long supported anti-slavery, enlisted in the Union Army.
 In September 1861 he was commissioned as a first lieutenant of Company D, 1st Maine Cavalry Regiment.
 He saw action at Middleton and Winchester, Virginia.
 By February 1863 he had been promoted to the rank of captain.
 He later served in General David Gregg's cavalry division, where he led his company against J.E.B.
-Stuart’s Confederate troops at the Battle of Brandy Station on June 9, 1863.
+Stuart's Confederate troops at the Battle of Brandy Station on June 9, 1863.
 During the battle, Spurling was hit in the thigh by a pistol ball.
 He also fought at Middleburg, Virginia, from June 17 to 19, 1863, and again on June 21 at Upperville, Virginia, during which he received several saber wounds to his right hand and arm in hand-to-hand combat.

 Captain Spurling was promoted to junior major of the 2nd Maine Cavalry Regiment in January, 1864.
 Overseeing four companies, he proceeded to Brazier City, Louisiana, where they fought against guerrillas.
 In June, 1864, Spurling was promoted to lieutenant colonel of the regiment and led troops in combat in Florida later that fall.

 During the fall, while serving in Florida, Spurling and a small detachment were ordered to proceed in a different direction than the main expedition and to rejoin later.
-By the time they rejoined the expedition, Spurling and his 19 men had captured “15 prisoners, 50 horses, several teams, and a large train of cattle, mules, and contrabands, having been absent 5 days, and accomplished all this without the loss of a man.”
+By the time they rejoined the expedition, Spurling and his 19 men had captured "15 prisoners, 50 horses, several teams, and a large train of cattle, mules, and contrabands, having been absent 5 days, and accomplished all this without the loss of a man."
+In December 1864, Spurling commanded a brigade that participated in the raid on Pollard, Alabama.

 The height of his military career occurred at Evergreen, Alabama, when, in 1865, the company of scouts he was commanding captured three confederate soldiers who were attempting to call reinforcements, a feat for which he received a Medal of Honor in 1897.
 According to a newspaper at the time:

-“On that day he captured three Johnnie Rebs single handed, wounding two of them and bringing all three into the Union camp.
-He was at that time in command of a cavalry expedition and, while visiting his pickets, heard men approaching.
-Leaving his outpost he advanced in the dark and came upon the three rebels.
-He fired at them and the fire was returned.
-Gen. Spurling wounded two of the rebels and proceeded to take the trio back into the Union lines.
-The official endorsements on his papers in the War Department state that this capture prevented the rebels from obtaining information concerning the movements of Union troops and was of great value to the Union cause.”

 At the end of the war, Spurling was mustered out and brevetted brigadier general.
 He had reportedly been wounded a dozen times throughout the war.